WikiTeam/wikiteam/README.md

 ## Quick guide

+### Download any wiki

-For downloading a wiki, including the complete XML history and all images, use:
+For downloading any wiki, including the complete XML history and all images, use:

-`python dumpgenerator.py --api=http://en.wikipedia.org/w/api.php --xml --images`
+`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --images`

+### Download Wikimedia dumps

+For downloading Wikimedia XML dumps (Wikipedia, Wikibooks, Wikinews, etc), use:

+`python wikipediadownloader.py` (download all projects)

+### Download Wikimedia Commons images

+There is a script for this, but we have [uploaded the tarballs](https://archive.org/details/wikimediacommons) to Internet Archive, so perhaps it is a better option download them from IA instead re-generating them with the script.